-What you might know as “Calpico” is a Japanese milky drink that was inspired by the Mongolian airag, basically fermented horse milk.
+What you might know as “Calpico” is a milky Japanese drink that was inspired by the Mongolian airag - basically fermented horse milk.
 Calpis was Japan’s first lactic acid drink, first sold in 1919.
-The drink is supposed to be mixed with water or milk, which is one of the reasons why it became immediately popular – its condensed means that it keeps well even without refrigeration.
+The drink is supposed to be mixed with water or milk, which is one of the reasons why it became immediately popular.
+And it's condensed, so this Japanese drink keeps well even without refrigeration.

 Nowadays, the drinks you’ll find in any convenience store and vending machine are Calpis Water, a pre-diluted version of the original, and Calpis Soda, which is carbonated Calpis Water.
 Of course, this classic Japanese drink comes in a variety of fruity flavors as well.
 Simply look for a white bottle with blue dots and enjoy a refreshing sip!

 Bonus: The drink was renamed “Calpico” in the West because many people feel that Calpis sounds uncomfortably close to a less than appetizing word combination.

 Undoubtedly, this Japanese drink regularly raises many eyebrows in the West for its seemingly questionable name.
 Pocari Sweat is a sweet sports drink with hints of grapefruit that was first sold in 1980.
 It supposedly restores all the electrolytes and nutrients that are lost when sweating, hence the name.
 While Pocari Sweat is available as powder and in cans, you’ll most likely come across the PET bottles most of the time – they’re an inherent part of every convenience store, vending machine, and supermarket.